getoutreach/extensibility-sdk/docs-dev-portal/developer-portal.md

 From technical standpoint each extension is a web application created with a technology of your choice (for example React) and hosted on your URL.
 Outreach will embed the contents of that URL when the end-user opens the relevant page (e.g. Prospects).
-The [JavaScript Extensibility SDK](sdk.md) will let you receive selected contextual data (e.g. current user details, prospect details, etc).
+The [Outreach Extensibility SDK](sdk.md) will let you receive selected contextual data (e.g. current user details, prospect details, etc).
 For data manipulation you can use the [Outreach REST API](https://api.outreach.io/api/v2/docs) from within your extension.